Economy of the Song dynasty: Expansion

+New tools

 The economic development of China under the Song dynasty was marked by improvements in farm tools, seeds, and fertilizers.
 The Song inherited the plow innovations described in the Tang dynasty text The Classic of the Plow, which documents their utilization in Jiangnan.
 The Song improved on the Tang curved iron plough and invented a special steel plough design specifically for reclaiming wasteland.
 The wasteland plough was not made of iron, but of stronger steel, the blade was shorter but thicker, and particularly effective in cutting through reeds and roots in wetlands in the Huai River valley.
 A tool designed to facilitate seedling called "seedling horse" was invented under the Song; it was made of jujube wood and paulownia wood.
 Song farms used bamboo water wheels to harness the flow energy of rivers to raise water for irrigation of farmland.

-While there was already a great diversity in agricultural implements of the tread plow (tali 踏犁) because of lacking oxen, of lever-knife (zhadao 鍘刀) and the northeastern-style plow (tang 耥), the use of water power to move millstones, grinding stones and hammers and to move water from canals and rivers to irrigation ditches by a chained-buckets mechanism (fanche 翻車) became more and more usual, especially with large land owners.
-Until then, water was hoisted by a mechanism where large step-powered wheels (tache 踏車) moved chained buckets with water from the river to a ditch.
-As an inplement to pluck out rice seedlings peasants made use of the "seedling horse" (yangma 秧馬), planting and fertilizing was the task of a machine called "dung-drill" (fenlou 糞耬).
-In northern China, a "drill-tiller" (louchu 耬耡) was in use, while in the lower Yangtze region, a "plow-weeder" (tangyun 耥耘) became widespread at the end of Southern Song.
-For harvesting, a pushing scythe (tuilian 推鐮) with two wheels was invented.
+While there was already a great diversity in agricultural implements of the tread plow because of lacking oxen, of lever-knife and the northeastern-style plow, the use of water power to move millstones, grinding stones and hammers and to move water from canals and rivers to irrigation ditches by a chained-buckets mechanism became more and more usual, especially with large land owners.
+Until then, water was hoisted by a mechanism where large step-powered wheels moved chained buckets with water from the river to a ditch.
+As an inplement to pluck out rice seedlings peasants made use of the "seedling horse", planting and fertilizing was the task of a machine called "dung-drill".
+In northern China, a "drill-tiller" was in use, while in the lower Yangtze region, a "plow-weeder" became widespread at the end of Southern Song.
+For harvesting, a pushing scythe with two wheels was invented.